-NYU lecturers will teach on campus at the University of Sydney, with course offerings expected to include Anthropology, Environmental Studies, English, and Media, Culture and Communications, among others.
+NYU lecturers will teach on campus at the University of Sydney, with course offerings expected to include Anthropology, Environmental Studies, English, and Media, Culture, and Communication, among others.
 These units of study will also be open to University of Sydney students.
 In addition, NYU Sydney students will be able to enrol in a selection of courses offered by the University of Sydney.

 Students from both institutions will have the chance to participate in the University of Sydney’s industry and community projects, which enable students to work in cross-disciplinary teams to research, analyse and present solutions to real-world problems set by external partners in industry, government and community organisations.
 Industry partners for 2022 include IBM, Adobe, Westmead Health Precinct, and Accenture.
 Students from NYU and the University of Sydney will collaborate on projects to address issues such as social housing, the ethics of artificial intelligence and democratising healthcare.